NashLegend/Auto-Hide-ListView/README.md

 Auto-Hide-ListView
 ==================

-A sample that shows how to show/hide ActionBar&amp;FootView on Listview Scroll
+A sample that shows how to show/hide ActionBar&amp;FootView when scrolling a listview